 There are no shocks to long-term rates and equities.

-There are shocks to the spread between short and long rates that are consistently in the same direction for each three-year period.
+There are shocks to the CIR 2 that are consistently in the same direction for each three-year period, with smaller, offsetting shocks to CIR 3 (1/3 of the level of CIR 2 shocks) to keep the 20-year spot rate unchanged.
 The shocks for the first three-year period are in the direction of reducing the spread (usually causing an inverted yield curve).
 Shocks for each subsequent three- year period alternate in direction.

 Scenario 11 – Volatile equity returns

 There are no shocks to interest rates.
-There are shocks to equity returns that are consistently in the same direction for each two-year period and then switch directions.
+There are shocks to equity price returns that are consistently in the same direction for each two-year period and then switch directions.

 Scenario 12 – Deterministic scenario for valuation

-There are uniform downward shocks each month for 20 years, sufficient to get down to the one standard deviation point (84%) on the distribution of 20-year shocks.
+There are uniform downward shocks to equity price returns and interest rates, applied to CIR3 and CIR2 as described in Scenario 1 (“up”) and Scenario 3 (“down”) for interest rates, each month for 20 years, sufficient to get down to the one standard deviation point (84%) on the distribution of 20-year shocks.
 After 20 years, shocks are zero.

 Scenario 13 – Delayed pop up, high equity

-There are interest rate shocks that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 1.
+There are interest rate shocks, applied to CIR3 and CIR2 as described in Scenario 1 (“up”) that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 1.
 This gives the same 20-year cumulative shock as scenario 1, but all the shock is concentrated in the second 10 years.
 After 20 years, the shock is the same as scenario 1.

-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 14 – Delayed pop up, low equity

-There are interest rate shocks that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 2.
-This gives the same 20-year cumulative shock as scenario 2, but all the shock is concentrated in the second 10 years.
-After 20 years, the shock is the same as scenario 1.
+There are interest rate shocks as in Scenario 14.

-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 Scenario 15 – Delayed pop down, high equity

-There are interest rate shocks that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 3.
+There are interest rate shocks, applied to CIR3 and CIR2 as described in Scenario 3 (“down”), that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 3.
 This gives the same 20-year cumulative shock as scenario 3, but all the shock is concentrated in the second 10 years.
 After 20 years, the shock is the same as scenario 3.

-Equity returns are selected to maintain the cumulative equity return at the 90% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 90% level.

 Scenario 16 – Delayed pop down, low equity

-There are interest rate shocks that are zero for the first 10 years, followed by 10 years of shocks— each 1.414 (square root of 2) times those in the first 10 years of Scenario 4.
-This gives the same 20-year cumulative shock as scenario 4, but all the shock is concentrated in the second 10 years.
-After 20 years, the shock is the same as scenario 4.
+There are interest rate shocks as in Scenario 15.

-Equity returns are selected to maintain the cumulative equity return at the 10% level.
+Equity price returns are selected to maintain the cumulative equity total return at the 10% level.

 VM-21 Section 2.C